mars11121/EPNet/README.md

 # EPNet
-The repository will provide our CODE for EPNet if the paper is public, including training and testing code for reproducing.
+The repository will provide the CODE for EPNet after the paper is public, including training and testing code for reproducing.